arnowelzel/comment-reply-email-notification/readme.txt

 == Warning ==

 This plugin uses the "wp_insert_comment" hook, therefore, everytime a comment is created, a notification is likely to be sent.
 If you are importing comments into your blog, it's a good idea to disable this plugin.

+== Sending e-mails does not work? ==

+The plugin uses the standard WordPress e-mail function.
+If you have problems getting e-mails sent, you might try using plugins like https://wordpress.org/plugins/wp-mail-smtp/ to improve sending e-mails from your site.

 == Customizing the layout of the checkboxes ==